AuntyPasty/MastData/ReadMe.txt

 to be sorted in the UI code.
 A different presenter was used for each fragment.
 Originally I intended to use one.
 A dialogFragment was used for new Mast submission.

 The UI is poor but functional.
-It has not been tested for robustness.
+The app has not been tested for robustness, particularly the new mast data submissions.
 The app meets nearly all given requirements.
-The only outstanding issue at the moment is the fragments are not refreshed after a new entry has been submitted.

 Unit tests are JUnit tests using RoboElectric and Mockito.
 The testing was ok but coverage could be better.
 There should be more test cases for boundary conditions.